johndunne2019/pands-project/README.md

 ## My Analysis of the Fisher's Iris Data Set

+In this section I have detailed the analysis that I carried out on the Fisher's Iris data set.
+I have broken down the contents of each file in my repository that has been use to analyse the date set.

 **Fishers_Iris_data_set.csv**

 This file is a csv file containing the Fisher's Iris data set which I downloaded from the internet and saved in my repository.
 Further details in the references section of this Readme file.